-Work is under way to transform Darlington Station to improve the region’s local and national transport links, tie it even more closely to town and upgrade the station’s services and accessibility for all people.
+The investment and work being done will transform Darlington Station, improve the region’s local and national transport links, tie the station more closely to town and upgrade the station’s services and accessibility for all people.

-Buildings are now being cleared to make way for an extension to the station, with the old and new sites linked by a bridge joining the historic train shed with the modern facility.
+Buildings have been cleared to make way for an extension to the station, with the old and new sites linked by a pedestrian bridge joining the original historic station building with the new modern facility.

 The station redevelopment includes a multi-storey car park, transport interchange and gateway entrance connected to Central Park.
-Three new platforms will be created on the station’s Eastern side to accommodate current services and future services to improve the frequency and reliability of services as well as connectivity along the East Coast Main Line and across the region.
+Two new platforms will be created on the station’s Eastern side to accommodate current and future services, to improve the frequency and reliability of trains, and better connectivity along the East Coast Main Line and across the region.